valerie-m/kaggle/README.md

 # kaggle
 Includes Jupiter notebooks (python) and snippets of code showing my process of improving simple machine learning models I completed with the help of Kaggle courses.
-This is a continuation of my machine learning and data science journey.
+This is my first time using python.

 ### Intro/Intermediate Machine Learning